 - Acceleration of heart and lung action

-- Paling or flushing, or alternating between both
+- Going pale or flush, or alternating between both

 - Inhibition of stomach and upper-intestinal action to the point where digestion slows down or stops

 - General effect on the sphincters of the body

 - Constriction of blood vessels in many parts of the body